brandur/org/drafts/heroku-values.md

 ### Leadership & Inspiration (#inspiration)

 I've never had the opportunity to work with so many people who inspired me on such a fundamental level as those who I met at Heroku, especially in my early days there.
-The company had everything: great leaders, inspiring thinkers, great engineers, and great designers.
+The company had everything: great leaders [2], inspiring thinkers [3], and great engineers [4].
+As someone still relatively inexperienced and new to the Valley, my first few months felt like a constant assault of new ideas about everything from technology to organizational structure.
+This motivated me to want to build great things and made work all around exciting.

-### Self-service (#selfservice)
+### Self-service (#self-service)

-Give people the tools to control their own destinies.

-This value is hard to foster.
-People don't want self-service; they'd much prefer that you do their work for them.
-Keeping a culture of self-service alive requires a huge amount of discipline and perseverance, especially with a large influx of new employees who are more used to traditional corporate attitudes.

-Prevents [constant disruption on open communication channels][slack-distractor].
+Instead of doing work for someone, give them the tools necessary for them to do it for themselves.
+For example, Heroku's core API service had a private administrative API that employees with a CLI plugin could use to perform special actions like re-send a sign-up e-mail.
+This creates a powerful precedent for people to try to do things out for themselves before leaning on someone else.
+This in turns helps to prevent [constant disruption on open communication channels][slack-distractor] so that people have time to work.

 ### Cross-team Contribution (#cross-contribution)

-Pulls.

-This one died, but while alive it was a beautiful thing.
+Want a new feature or improvement?
+Send a pull request for it.
+There is no better way to demonstrate your commitment to an idea.
+It also had the side benefit of giving engineers a wider insight into how the whole machine works by forcing them to look beyond the projects that they might maintain day to day.

 ### Shipping Cadence (#shipping)

-No QA.
+We shipped our services fast and frequently, and had framework of tooling to make it safe to do so.
+You'd more often than not see a change go out same day, which kept endless possibilities open for shipping new products or improving existing ones.

 This was also something that had to be discovered at the organization level.
 There was a period in Heroku's history where projects were hard to ship mostly